jrasmusson/ios-professional-course/Bankey/11-Animating-with-Core-Animation/README.md

 # Animating with Core Animation

-Core Animation Intro.
+- Core Animation Intro.

-Key concepts.
+- Key concepts.

-Examples...
+While you can go deep with Core Animation, you don't have to become an expert in bezier curves to get some really cool effects.

+Let's know go back to our project and see how we can bright things up by adding some cool Core Animations to our project.

 ## Shaking the login button